Valenciola/Advent-o-Code/README.md

 Instead of separating my repository by day, I separated them into inputs and solutions.
 You can see today's solution [**here**](https://github.com/Valenciola/Advent-o-Code/blob/main/Solutions/Chal2.py).
 My programs aren't very well-commented so far, but feel free to take a look anyway and see if you can see what I'm doing.

+I also didn't quite separate my solutions into part 1 and part 2, but you can go into the history and see it marked there.

 If you're interested in trying out a code puzzle of your own, go and check out [**Advent of Code**](https://adventofcode.com/2023)!
 Who knows, you might really enjoy yourself in the end 😉

 **Happy Holidays!** ❄️